Red Hen Publications

 It also explains one really good reason why he was so determinedly trying to give Tonks the brush-off in Year 6.
 That complication interfered with his mission.

-But I have not forgotten that in one, rare burst of complete subjectivity, we heard him state, in the Shrieking Shack, that “it had all started” with his being bitten as a child.
-Had that not occurred, he claims, “none of this would have happened”.
-And that was probably the wildest and most outrageous statement we had ever heard from him until that bizarre confrontation with Harry in DHs.
 I am certain that even if Remus had never been bitten, even if the werewolf caper with Severus Snape had not taken place, Lord Voldemort would still have continued to attempt to dominate wizarding Britain, and that it is entirely probable that James Potter would still have managed to get mixed up in it.
 And Peter Pettigrew would still have betrayed them once he was convinced that Voldemort was going to win.

 Nevertheless, although like both Severus Snape, and Sirius Black, Remus Lupin was a profoundly damaged man; he was not without some strength, nor without some protection.
 He did not lack for physical courage.
 He was just totally averse to leadership, or to taking any kind of sustained responsibility.
-In fact he was even worse at that than Albus was.
-But he would faithfully follow whichever leader he chose.
+In fact he was even worse about that than Albus was.

 It seems to me that Remus Lupin’s was the outlook of a man who had been so hurt by life, that he could no longer dare to try grasp at it.
 But he still managed to function within his own society, in the face of almost overwhelming odds.
 In fact, he functioned rather better than some others who started their lives with far greater advantages.